codenamekraken/ESP32-MQTT-IR-PIR-OTA-NTP-switches/README.md

-# ESP32 Relay Panel with MQTT, IR, PIR, NTP, and OTA
+# ESP32 Relay Panel with MQTT, IR, PIR, NTP, and OTA for Home Assistant

 ## Project Overview